 90% of Brazilian coffee is grown in 4 regions: Minas Gerais, Espirito Santo, Sao Paulo and Parana.

 Rainfall was below normal in October in the Brazilian coffee belt.
 The rains were late in coming and irreversible damage is feared for the next harvest.
 The rainy season has now begun.
 Last week the rains were below normal.
 It fell about 50 mm.
 After 3 weeks, the rainfall over the month of November is still below normal.
 According to the forecast, next week the rains will also be below normal, with only 20-30% chance of rainfall above 50 mm.

 ICE US CERTIFIED COFFEE STOCKS

-Coffee stocks are up to 1.149 million bags of 60 Kg for 1.129 last week.
+Coffee stocks are up to 1.236 million bags of 60 Kg , compared to 1.198 the previous week.
 ICE US stocks of Arabica coffee are below the five-year average.
 The low stocks may provide some support to the coffee price on contracts.

 The weekly ( ) report of the Commodity Trading Commission (CFTC) shows all the positions opened by all market participants.
 The report is published on Friday, and reflects the open positions on Tuesday of the same week.
 It shows the position of commercial traders (producers, commodity buyers, ...) but also non-commercial (speculators).

 The net positions of speculators on the markets are particularly interesting to observe.

 The speculative net position on the coffee futures markets is down this week to 24.006 K instead of 28.021 K.